Is Gluten to Blame for Your Thyroid Condition?

-However, the important thing to know is that if you are experiencing thyroid dysfunction, there’s a good chance that it’s autoimmune, and I would recommend asking your doctor to check your thyroid antibodies next time she checks your thyroid blood levels.
-You can find a full list of recommended thyroid tests and optimal ranges, in this post as well as in my new book The Thyroid Connection.
+However, the important thing to know is that if you have thyroid dysfunction, there’s a good chance that it’s autoimmune.
+I recommend asking your doctor to check your thyroid antibodies next time she checks your thyroid blood levels.
+You can find a full list of recommended thyroid tests and optimal ranges, in this post as well as in my book The Thyroid Connection.

 However, without a doubt, one of the biggest contributing factors is gluten.
 Gluten wreaks havoc on your gut, increases your inflammation, and can directly cause your immune system to attack your thyroid.
+This is not a myth!
 Let’s take a look at how and why that is.

 Gluten, Leaky Gut, and Autoimmune Thyroid Disease

-Now that your small intestines are open and permeable this allows toxins, microbes, and partially digested food to leak into your bloodstream, your immune system goes on high alert to neutralize all of these threats.
-But, because your gut is still leaky, the threats just keep on coming.
+Now that your small intestines are open and permeable this allows toxins, microbes, and partially digested food to leak into your bloodstream.
+Left untreated, your immune system goes on high alert to neutralize all of these threats.
+Because your gut is still leaky, the threats just keep on coming.

 Molecular Mimicry, A Case of Mistaken Identity

-Unfortunately, your thyroid is at risk for rogue autoimmune attacks.
-You guessed it – gluten.
+Unfortunately, your thyroid is at risk for rogue autoimmune attacks because gluten looks so much like thyroid cells.
 What’s more, 50% of people with gluten sensitivity experience molecular mimicry with casein (a protein found in dairy).
-This is known as cross-reactivity, where you react not only to your original trigger, but also to another trigger that resembles the first one.
+This is known as cross-reactivity, where your body reacts to your original trigger and also to another trigger that resembles the first one.

 Every time you eat gluten and dairy, their proteins are able to escape into your bloodstream, where they trigger an attack from your immune system.
 And, because of the molecular mimicry phenomenon, your thyroid tissues end up in the crosshairs as well.